Reinvent how students experience their scheduling and registration

 Plan a Smarter Schedule

 Support planning and faculty and facility resource allocation by monitoring student search and enrollment activities including course supply and anticipated demand, common course conflicts, student persistence and enrollment heat maps.
-Operationalize these insights with API-enabled integration between REGISTER and DIGARC’s SECTION schedule planning tool to gain visibility into the scheduling process from request to registration, and agility to shift sections based on popularity.
+In combination with DIGARC’s SECTION schedule planning tool you can gain visibility into the scheduling process from request to registration, and agility to shift sections based on student demand.

 Improve Advising Efforts